ProjectEvergreen/greenwood/packages/plugin-typescript/README.md

     };
     ```

 This will then process your JavaScript with TypeScript with the additional configuration settings you provide.
-This also allows you to configure the rest of _tsconfig.json_ to support your IDE and local development environment settings.
+This also allows you to configure the rest of your _tsconfig.json_ to support your project specific IDE and local development environment settings.

 ### Pages